relistan/troll-opt/README.md

  * Automatic type conversion for basic types
  * Multiple command line syntaxes (getopt short, getopt long with and without =)
  * Nice looking usage output
+ * Conversion of multi-word command line arguments to camelCase

 Future Additions
 ---------------

- * Conversion of dashes in argument names to underscores
  * Trollop 2.0-like --no-option and --option handling for flags